aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

    1. On the Forecast console, click Create dataset group
    2. Give your Dataset Group a name, and choose Custom “domain” or another vocabulary that is convenient for you.
 The domain is for convenience, it makes no difference to forecast algorithms whether you call your target value “demand” or “target_value”, the column headers will be dropped anyway.
    3. Click Next
    4. Give your TTS dataset a name, choose data frequency, e.g. “D”.
-This should match Step 2.3 above.
+This should match [Step 2.4 above](https://github.com/aws-samples/amazon-forecast-samples/blob/master/ForecastCheatSheet.md#bestpractice).
-   5. Use the default schema builder to drag columns in the same order as your TTS data from Step 2.6.
+   5. Use the default schema builder to drag columns in the same order as your TTS data from [Step 9 above](https://github.com/aws-samples/amazon-forecast-samples/blob/master/ForecastCheatSheet.md#bestpractice).
-   6. Make sure the schema timestamp format matches your choice from Step 2.4
+   6. Make sure the schema timestamp format matches your choice from [Step 6 above](https://github.com/aws-samples/amazon-forecast-samples/blob/master/ForecastCheatSheet.md#bestpractice)
    7. On Dataset import details:
    8. Click Start